sambilbow/doctoral-thesis/plan.md

 -------------------------------------------- [ general thesis ]
 <!--    [ ] Outstanding Work
-        Citations 2h
+        Archiving
+        [ ]     Statement on contenta availability -> email for access [ ]     Remove links to github in study chapters now that repo is at start Citations 2h
         [ ]     Check all citations in Zotero and in .bib [ ]     Decide on bibliography style